 Mission Statement Shark Stewards mission is to restore ocean health by saving apex predators such as sharks, and protecting critical marine habitat through the establishment of marine protected areas and shark sanctuaries.

-Sharks have swam the oceans for over 400 million years, helping to shape and maintain the health and balance of ocean ecosystems.
+Sharks have swam the oceans for over 400 million years, helping to shape and maintain the health and balance of marine species and ocean ecosystems.
 Sharks have survived the five great extinction events, including the last which caused the dinosaurs to go extinct.
 For all this time, sharks were the top predators in the ocean.

-Today, many species are threatened with extinction within our lifetime.
+Many species are threatened with extinction within our lifetime.
 Overfishing and shark finning is killing tens of millions of sharks per year at an alarmingly unsustainable rate.
 Driven largely by the increased demand for the luxury shark fin soup, shark populations are plummeting world wide in an ocean gold rush for fins.

 We fight for sharks.